 Instruction to TGah editor: Please Change the item c) in page 111 under subclause 8.4.2.6 (TIM element) in TGah D2.1 as follows:

 Method C: The S1G Partial Virtual Bitmap field consists of a concatenation of Encoded Block subfields that contain BSS AIDs and Encoded Block subfields that contain AIDs(#3287).
-When using this method, the Page Slice Number subfield is equal to 31, and the Page Index subfield is equal to any value.
+When using this method, the Page Slice Number subfield is equal to 31, and the Page Index subfield is equal to the page index of the TIM that the AIDs belong to.

 [CID 3716]